-Finally, requirements that are yet to be addressed in D3.9 (mostly revolving around the bootstrapping and interfacing of SEMIoTICS field level devices for brownfield devices) are: R.FD.13, R.UC1.9, R.UC1.13.
+D3.9 addresses the bootstrapping and interfacing of SEMIoTICS field level devices for brownfield devices, and hence delivers R.FD.13.

 3.3.5 SEMANTIC INTEROPERABILITY

 The interoperability between the SEMIoTICS framework and other IoT platforms, such as FIWARE, MindSphere and CloE IoT, works in two directions.
 The first direction is originating from other IoT platforms, moving towards the SEMIoTICS framework.
 In that way, SEMIoTICS is able to use the exposed interfaces of the said IoT platforms, in order to take advantage of IoT devices whose descriptions are available in repositories outside SEMIoTICS framework.